How to use a planner as a busy mom.

 Whether it’s forgetfulness, franticness, or avoidance, once we stop using our planner, it’s even harder to come back to it.
 Follow-through takes time and attention, and the longer we go without follow-through, the harder it becomes.

-But having a working planner is worth the effort to learn how to use it effectively.
-With a working planner we can filter all the ideas and obligations that pop into our heads.
+Having a working planner is worth the effort to learn how to use it effectively.
+We can filter all the ideas and obligations that pop into our heads.
 We can focus our efforts and attention by working things out in writing.
 With that plan in writing, we don’t have to rely on our memory.

 Our memories make bad planners.